This demo shows how to use

 The middleware loads the flags and rewrites the incoming request either to

-Since resulting page is served statically from the edge, rendering will use no visitor key.
+Since the resulting page is served statically from the edge, the first render will use no visitor key.
 This is necessary as the concept of a visitor does not exist during static site generation.
 Thus all rules and percentage-based rollouts targeting a visitor resolve to

 The middleware loads the flags purely to decide where to rewrite the request to.
 It does not send any resolved flags into the application itself.